In Exercises 9–14, write the binomial probability in words. Then,... | Channels for Pearson+

 Normal Distribution

 The normal distribution is a continuous probability distribution characterized by its bell-shaped curve, defined by its mean and standard deviation.
-It is often used to approximate the binomial distribution when the number of trials is large, due to the Central Limit Theorem.
-This approximation allows for easier calculations of probabilities, especially when dealing with large sample sizes.
+It is significant in statistics because many phenomena tend to approximate a normal distribution under certain conditions, particularly when the sample size is large.
+The normal distribution allows for easier calculations and interpretations of probabilities compared to discrete distributions like the binomial.

 Recommended video: